Complex Commercial Claims

 Frequently Asked Questions about Choosing CLFPA As Your Public Adjuster Partner

-How does a Public Adjuster Help Commerical Policyholders Like Me?
+How does a Commercial Public Adjuster Like Christopher L. Friedley at CLFPA Help Businesses Like Mine?

-A public adjuster helps policyholders after loss by serving as their advocate throughout the insurance claims process.
+A public adjuster assists policyholders after a loss by representing their interests during the insurance claims process and helping prepare a clear, well-supported claim submission.

 What should I look for when hiring a public adjuster for Insurance claim?

-When hiring a public adjuster for your insurance claim, look for someone who is licensed in your state, experienced with catastrophic losses, and has a strong track record handling claims of the type you need help with.
+When hiring a public adjuster for your commercial insurance claim, look for someone who is licensed in your state, is experienced with claims similar to yours, and is able to competently handle the complexity and scope of your loss.
+This is not a process you want to leave to someone brand new to the work.

-A good public adjuster will take time to inspect your entire property, explain your coverage and options clearly, and stay involved throughout the entire process—not just during the initial visit.
+A good public adjuster will take time to inspect the loss, explain what the policy may provide and what information is typically needed to support the claim, and stay involved throughout the process, not just during the initial visit.

-Ask for references, understand their fee structure upfront, and be cautious of anyone who pressures you to sign quickly or makes promises that sound too good to be true.
+But don't take our word for it: When you speak with us or any other Mississippi or Louisiana public adjuster make sure you ask for references, understand the fee structure upfront, and be cautious of anyone who pressures you to sign quickly or makes promises that sound too good to be true.

 How does CLFPA Differ From other public adjusters in Mississippi and Louisiana?